openstack/ironic/doc/source/contributor/vendor-passthru.rst

 .. _VendorInterface: ../api/ironic.drivers.base.html#ironic.drivers.base.VendorInterface

-* async: A boolean value to determine whether this method should run asynchronously or synchronously.
+* async_call: A boolean value to determine whether this method should run asynchronously or synchronously.
 Defaults to True (Asynchronously).

+  .. note:: This parameter was previously called "async".

 The node vendor passthru decorator (`@passthru`) also accepts the following
 parameter: